 Self-healing technology can detect an anomaly or malfunction and then, effectively, repair itself.
 The generic workflow for this type of technology is that an anomaly is detected (e.g. agent is unreachable), an action or actions(s) are performed (e.g. restart agent, reboot desktop) without any user interaction.
-Hence, the term “self-healing,” and it’s a part of the ControlUp platform today.
+Hence, the term “self-healing,” and it’s a part of the ControlUp ONE today.

 Let’s take a few steps back.